Jump to content

 Because RFP compliance is not enough to win.

 When I tell people that they should exceed RFP compliance if they want to win, they often reply “But if we do that we’ll be too expensive.”
+This comes from an assumption that time is money and that anything you do takes time.
 When I point out that you can go beyond the RFP without it actually costing anything, they often reply with “But how do we do that?”
 Well, here’s how…

 Proposal writing examples